unsol/design/eth_interface.md

 ## log

-Creates a new log in the current enviroment
+Creates a new log in the current environment

 **Parameters**

--   `dataOffset` **integer** the offset in memory to load the memory
+-   `dataOffset` **integer** the memory offset to load data from
 -   `length` **integer** the data length
 -   `topic1` **integer**
 -   `topic2` **integer**